chucktilbury/toi/README.md

 ```cpp
     if(not(eq(1,2))) { # do this # }
 ```
 1. string.
 A string is a series of characters.
 The physical format (i.e. whether there is a 0 at the end) is irrelavent.
-Strings are formatted and concatinated using the "+" operator, which calls the ".to_string" to convert the object, if needed.
+Strings are formatted and concatenated using the "+" operator, which calls the ".to_string" to convert the object, if needed.
 1. num.
 Numbers are prepresented as doubles internally.
 All of the usual operators apply.
 There are no built-in methods such as ".cos" or whatever.

 ## Implementation plan